LogicJake/some-scripts/ssh-for-lab/README.md

 ## ssh-for-lab
 A script which can directly login the lab's server without knowing the IP.

 The script works very simply.
-Check if hostname is 'lab', if so, find the newest IP address from the website, replace hostname with IP address, and then give the transformated command to 'os system'.
+Check if the hostname is 'lab'. if so, find the newest IP address from the website, replace hostname with IP address, and then give the transformed command to 'os system'.

 [![gif with examples][examples-link]][examples-link]